-(Martin et al., (2012))(Alvarez, Lantz, Sharac, & Shin, 2015) made the research from the data acquired from the Community Health Center Patient Survey to figure out the relationship between health outcome, and food insecurity.
+Alvarez and his team of researchers (2015) acquired data from the Community Health Center Patient Survey to figure out the relationship between health outcome, and food insecurity.
 The research indicates that sample reported for health status, food assistance, and food security was about 31.9%, 52.6%, and 10.9% respectively.
 In addition, women reported for health status were significantly higher than men.
-The finding suggested that food assistance and food security have a direct impact on the poor/good health outcome where programs like affordable care act and patient protection can play a vital role (Alvarez et al., (2015)).
+These findings suggested that food assistance and food security have a direct impact on the poor/good health outcome where programs like affordable care act and patient protection can play a vital role (Alvarez, Lantz, Sharac, & Shin, 2015).
 The dilemma of food insecurity is that a significant portion of the population, who are victims of undernourishment belong to lower income levels.
 This is coupled with socio-political imbalance, financial downturn, negative trade balance, migrations, high illiteracy rates, poor health and lack of good governance which has further accelerated food scarcity (Saheed Matemilola, 2017).
-Financial condition are one of the main factors that cause food insecurity in a household that results in several health issues.
+Financial conditions are one of the main factors that cause food insecurity in a household that results in several health issues.
 [2 sources]

-(Chang, Chatterjee, & Kim, 2014) made the research by using qualitative data and information from the Panel Study of Income Dynamics to identify the role of financial problem in health outcome.
-From the given data, the researcher put the focus on the insolvency risk, asset inadequacy, and liquidity constraint.
-The research suggested that Americans get affected by the repeated expansion of hunger, food insecurity and assistance where major contributors for the causes are unemployment poverty and income level (Chang et al., (2014)).
-Moreover, (Long, Rowland, Steelman, & McElfish, 2017) uhas used publication date of 1997 to review the searches about food insecurity, hunger, food banks, and other food-related keywords.
+Chang, along with Chatterjee and Kim (2014) worked with qualitative data and information from the Panel Study of Income Dynamics to identify the role of financial problem in health outcome.
+Throughout the whole process, the researchers put the focus on the insolvency risk, asset inadequacy, and liquidity constraint.
+The research suggested that Americans get affected by the repeated expansion of hunger, food insecurity and assistance where major contributors for the causes are unemployment poverty and income level (Chang, Chatterjee, & Kim, 2014).
+Moreover, Long and colleagues (2017)analyzed publication from 1997 to date to review the searches about food insecurity, hunger, food banks, and other food-related keywords.
 Publications were reviewed based on eligibility criteria that is whether the research is related to food issue and can help to address the food insecurity issue in the context of the household.
 The result suggested that during food insecurity period household increase their food consumption through food banks and food pantries which results in various diseases and health issues (Long, Rowland, Steelman, & McElfish, 2017).

 Household somehow manages healthy food and therefore good health but outside home people experience food insecurity.

-(Bowen, Lahey, Rhoades, & Henwood, 2019) assessed the role of factors related to health outcome in homeless adults who live in supported housing.
+Bowen, along with colleagues (2019), assessed the role of factors related to health outcome in homeless adults who live in supported housing.
 The research used survey interviewed 237 people of age above 45 in California.
-The result indicated that about 67% of the total population faces the issue of food security and income level is the main factor that affects the health outcome (Bowen et al., (2019)).
-(Knol, Robb, McKinley, & Wood, 2018) characterized the food insecurity experienced by the student at the undergraduate level.
+The result indicated that about 67% of the total population faces the issue of food security and income level is the main factor that affects the health outcome (Bowen, Lahey, Rhoades, & Henwood, 2019).
+Knol and team (2018) characterized the food insecurity experienced by the student at the undergraduate level.
 Survey and interviews from fourteen students were conducted, and factors that lead to experiences of food insecurity were collected.
-Findings highlight that financial problem is the cause that leads to food insecurity and issues like frustration, aggression, anxiety, and depression (Knol et al., (2018)).
+Findings highlight that financial problem is the cause that leads to food insecurity and issues like frustration, aggression, anxiety, and depression (Knol, Robb, McKinley, & Wood, 2018).
 [2 sources]